 When He was scourged, each strike of the multiple edged whip had sunk barbs into the flesh on His back.
 The soldier would then move to the side and jerk his arms so the barbs ripped deep through His skin and flesh.

 His shredded back was opened, without mercy, from a cat of nine tails.
 Now every breath was an agony of pain.
-His back, a bloody mess of jell, slid up and down my rough wood for just a gasp.
+His back was a bloody mess of jell that slid up and down my rough wood for just a gasp of air.

 Several of my splinters broke into His flesh as he struggled to breath, and with each one, I mourned the pain I caused.

 Blood from His wrist dribbled on the ground from my crosspiece.
-Blood from his back and feet ran down my beam puddling where my wood and His blood met the dirt, forming blood mud, sprinkled with His sweat and tears.
+Blood from his back and feet ran down my beam puddling where my wood and His blood met the dirt, forming a blood mud sprinkled with His sweat, and tears.

 He hung for hours, but it seemed like eternity.